 -Learn about French history from an informative guide

 Without delay head to a 50 minute ride for a Fontainebleau and Vaux Private Tour to open up a clear view of French history, art and architecture.
 Once arrived, start your private guided visit at Vaux-le-Vicomte Castle, a 17th century gem a source of inspiration for the creation of Versailles and the place where the André Le Nôtre french style gardens were born.
-Learn about the rise and fall of Nicolas Fouquet, the ambitious Minister of Finances, who bought and majestically transformed into one of the most beautiful in France.
+Learn about the rise and fall of Nicolas Fouquet, the ambitious Minister of Finances, who bought and majestically transformed it into one of the most beautiful in France.
 Wander around the ordered Gardens and enjoy your guided tour inside of the Chateau.
 Go up to the 25 meter high central dome for a delightful 360° view over the castle domain.

 Show more ⮟